kikeelectronico/Homeware-LAN/docs/docs/homegraphpy.md

 sidebar_label: Back - homeGraph.py
 ---

 This file contains a class that do requests to Google HomeGraph when needed.

-There are two types of requests.
+The methods can be called only from data.py file when something changes in the database in order to keep Google HomeGraph informed about the changes.

+## requestSync

-*Sync* is used to inform HomeGraph that a definition of a device has changed.
+This method is used to inform HomeGraph that a definition of a device has changed.

+## repostState

-*Report State* is used to inform HomeGraph that the status of a device has changed.
+This method is used to inform HomeGraph that the status of a device has changed.

-These methods can be called only from data.py file when something changes in the database in order to keep Google HomeGraph informed about the changes.